 To underestimate local sales is very dangerous, especially as spot for spot, local can generate more than three times the national equivalent.
-Already many sales teams across the UK have suffered when their sales houses oversell airtime (or have to provide more spots because available impacts have gone down since the ads were sold).
+Already many sales teams across the UK have suffered when their sales houses in construction including the roofing services oversell airtime (or have to provide more spots because available impacts have gone down since the ads were sold).
 This result is less inventory available for local sales teams and often that’s when you hear everything on the station suddenly has a local sponsor.
 Those local sales teams need to hit their targets after all.

 The other type of sales that a station loses is the ability for local jocks to sell what’s coming up on the station (as well as ther station’s other S&P activity).
 Now, whilst some of this can be replaced by a DCS command and a split break, there is not the same emotional sell that a jock can do.
 Being excited about the breakfast show or other activity on the station helps drive hours and keep the stations performing well.
 In commercial radio the presenter’s role does not stop at segueing a song well or delivering a funny ‘bit’, they’re there to re-enforce all aspects of the individual radio station to drive hours and, ultimately, profit.